miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ### 6.B.3.
 The text search (find) function

-Ctrl+F calls up a search dialog with which you can search for any term throughout the project, i.e., within the source text and the legacy translation memory files, source segments, target segments, and glossary files.
+Ctrl+F calls up a search dialog with which you can search for any term throughout the project, i.e. within the source text and the legacy translation memory files, source segments, target segments, and glossary files.

 As with the glossary function, you can use keyboard shortcuts to copy and paste content